Environmental Education Resources

 For more recommended books click here.

-Interactive activities: How will your city look in the future?
+How will your city look in the future?

 Climate Central's 'Picturing Our Future' sliding tool shows the stark reality of what a range of cities may look like it we don't keep on track with cutting CO2 emissions.
 Good discussion points, if a bit scary.